Have you set some solid debt limits on your household budget yet? If you haven’t, it’s high time you did.

 Start with the highest interest rate debts fist, because they are costing you the most.

-For example, the average Australian credit card debt is $4,315.
-At an average interest rate of between 15–20 per cent that’s a guaranteed return of around $700 a year in saved interest… just by paying off your card.
+For example, according to Finder, the average Australian credit card debt is $2,828.
+At an average interest rate of between 15–20 per cent that’s a guaranteed return of around $400 a year in saved interest… just by paying off your card.

-Once your credit card is paid off in full, you can focus efforts into the next highest interest rate loan, for example a car loan.
+Once your credit card is paid off in full, you can focus efforts into paying off the next highest interest rate loan, for example a car loan.

-In a low interest rate environment, there are always opportunities to minimise the interest you pay, and that money is always better off in your pocket than the bank’s.
+In a low interest rate environment, there are always opportunities to minimise the interest you pay.
+That money is always better off in your pocket than the bank’s.

 Compare the market for the best rate.
 Don’t be afraid to negotiate with your bank or switch to a better provider if the terms stack up.